DevExpress/devextreme-demos/JSDemos/Demos/Charts/CustomAnnotations/description.md

 ## annotations[]

 The [annotations](/Documentation/ApiReference/UI_Components/dxChart/Configuration/annotations/) array specifies a collection of annotations.
 This demo uses a data source array to create this collection.
-Each object has an [argument](/Documentation/ApiReference/UI_Components/dxChart/Configuration/annotations/#argument) to make the component display annotations relative to specific arguments and a [data](/Documentation/ApiReference/UI_Components/dxChart/Configuration/annotations/#data) object that stores data from a data source.
+Each object has the [argument](/Documentation/ApiReference/UI_Components/dxChart/Configuration/annotations/#argument) property and a [data](/Documentation/ApiReference/UI_Components/dxChart/Configuration/annotations/#data) object.
+The [argument](/Documentation/ApiReference/UI_Components/dxChart/Configuration/annotations/#argument) property positions an annotation at a specific argument value, and the [data](/Documentation/ApiReference/UI_Components/dxChart/Configuration/annotations/#data) object stores data from a data source.

 You can use the [annotations](/Documentation/ApiReference/UI_Components/dxChart/Configuration/annotations/) array to configure each annotation individually.